7 COMMON CAUSES OF UPPER BACK PAIN: HOW TO FIX IT NOW

 7. A pinched nerve from a herniated disc

 - While not as common as a pinched nerve in the neck or lower back, you can pinch a nerve in your upper back.
 If you have radiating pain from your upper back into your ribs, rib pain, pain while breathing, or numbness around the lungs into the ribs and chest you likely have a pinched nerve in your back.
 Seek treatment immediately.

 - Other more serious conditions such as lung cancer and spinal infection can cause upper back pain and should be ruled out by your Chiropractor or Medical Doctor.

 - Symptoms of thoracalgia include pain and discomfort in the mid or upper back between the shoulder blades.
 The pain also may be closer to the neck, down lower towards the lower back, but above the lower back.

 - Upper back pain is often described as tight, stiff, sore, or nagging pain around the shoulder and neck.
 Often, there is a burning discomfort or tingling.
 Make sure to tell your chiropractor if you feel any radiating pain around the ribs, chest pain, a cough that won’t resolve, or breathing problems.
 These can be signs of a more serious underlying condition.

 If your thoracalgia is musculoskeletal in nature you will likely do very well under chiropractic care.

-Chiropractic care for upper back pain in Raleigh will reestablish the thoracic joint restriction with small gentle adjustments into the spine to restore the mobility and ranges of motion.
-Steches for upper back pain are usually provided as well.
+Chiropractic care for upper back pain will reestablish the thoracic joint restriction with small gentle adjustments into the spine to restore the mobility and ranges of motion.
+Stretches for upper back pain are usually provided as well.

-Our clinic utilizes physical therapies like electrical muscle stimulation , ultrasound therapy , traction therapy , myofascial release, exercises for upper back pain and massage therapy to provide relief from the underlying muscular inflammation and discomfort.
+Clinics typically utilize physical therapies like electrical muscle stimulation, ultrasound therapy, traction therapy, myofascial release, exercises for upper back pain, and massage therapy to provide relief from the underlying muscular inflammation and discomfort.